By Alexandra Sotherton

 The Reddit crowd, in contrast, are more likely to discuss their efforts to uphold the rules and prevent the spread.
 The topic of ‘trying hard’ is 3x more prevalent among this group than with mothers – but with a surge in cases being blamed on young people, are their best efforts enough?

 This comparison showcases how mothers are more likely to discuss the rules and fancy themselves to be experts on masks.
 On the other hand, the younger generation, represented by the Reddit sample, is more likely to talk about what they are doing to play their part while shaming those who skirt the rules.
-These findings are useful for informing communications to promote good habits as we collectively try to manage the pandemic.
+In this case, social data research can be useful for informing communications to promote good habits as we collectively try to manage the pandemic.